dtk/dtk-getting-started-examples/example-services/spark/documentation/examples/01_InstallServiceModule.md

 ## Install the Spark service module
 In order to deploy services, service modules must first be installed from the DTK Catalog manager.
 Below shows installation of a service module that is used to deploy spark clusters

-In the text below and through the examples we both the commands in a form so they can be cut and paste and the full interactive session with user commands and the DTK responses.
-We assume that user first entered the dtk shell from teh LInux command line
+In the text below and throughout the examples we provide both the commands in a form so they can be cut and paste and the full interactive session with user commands and the DTK responses.
+We assume that user first entered the dtk shell from the LInux command line
 ```
 user@host:~$ dtk-shell
 dtk:/>